Others Symptoms and Problems in the car

 Aftermarket parts and engine problems

 If you have recently made some changes to your car and used aftermarket parts, have them checked out by a mechanic.
 They should be able to troubleshoot the problem.
 Unfortunately, some parts are easier to replace than others.
 If the problem is with your alternator or the drive belt is loose or damaged, you may need to shell out quite a bit of money.
 Make sure you are prepared for it if so.
+Furthermore, the compatibility of these parts with your car's original components is crucial to avoid unexpected breakdowns.

 Why Does my Car Sound Like an Airplane? - Aftermarket parts and engine problems